firefly-iii/docs/docs/docs/references/faq/firefly-iii/general.md

-(TODO validate and cleanup)
+# General Firefly III questions

 ## Is it multi-user?

 Yes.
-For security reasons Firefly III opens up the registration form only for the first user, but anybody can register an account if you enable this under **Administration** &gt; **Configuration**.
+For security reasons Firefly III opens up the registration form only for the first user.
+See also [how to make Firefly III mult-user](../../../how-to/firefly-iii/features/multi-user.md).
 Keep in mind that you won't be able to _share_ your administration.
 This is a work in progress.

 ## Can I share one administration with multiple users?

 Unfortunately not.
 Each administration is tightly locked to a single user.
 If you want to share your financial administration with your partner or somebody else, you must share the username and password with them.

 ## How does it compare to YNAB, Mint, GNUCash, Excel?